bdintelligence20/bcc/quick-start.md

 - These files will be automatically copied to a Cloud Storage bucket during deployment
 - The application will be configured to use this bucket for file storage in production

-### Runtime Versions
+### Runtime Versions and Build Process
-The project has been updated to use the latest supported runtime versions:
+The project has been updated to use the latest supported runtime versions and build process:

 - Node.js services now use Node.js 20 instead of Node.js 14 (which is deprecated)
 - The build process has been updated to use the appropriate Docker images for each step
+- Missing SCSS files are automatically created during the build process

 ## Step 4: Set Up Cloud Build Trigger